State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

-When the number of states is 2, the recognition performance of HSMM is extremely low, but those of IS-HSMM and \Mod{ILP-HSMM} are much higher than HSMM.
-In addition to this, the results of IS-HSMM are much higher than \Mod{ILP-HSMM}.
+When the number of states is 2, the recognition performance of HSMM is extremely low, but those of IS-HSMM and ILP-HSMM are much higher than HSMM.
+In addition, the results of IS-HSMM are much higher than ILP-HSMM.
 However, when the number of states is 10, the number of states is greater than the number of the observation symbols.
-At this time, the entire scores of HSMM, IS-HSMM, and \Mod{ILP-HSMM} are higher than 0.4.
-For the HSMM, the recall score gives the max score in all \Mod{models} but the precision score indicates the lowest value.
+At this time, the entire scores of HSMM, IS-HSMM, and ILP-HSMM are higher than 0.4.
+For the HSMM, the recall score gives the max score in all models but the precision score {represents} the lowest value.
 Therefore, the probability for each sequence using HSMM is similar to that of each other sequence.
-Then, while the average scores of precision, recall, and {\it f}-measure are more than 0.8 in IS-HSMM, the average score is about 0.7 in \Mod{ILP-HSMM}.
-As a result, when the number of states increases, the scores of IS-HSMM are higher than those of \Mod{ILP-HSMM} because increasing the states contributes to treatment of the transition probability from a state to another state.
+Then, {whereas} the average scores of precision, recall, and {\it f}-measure are more than 0.8 in IS-HSMM, the average score is about 0.7 in ILP-HSMM.
+As a result, when the number of states increases, the scores of IS-HSMM are higher than those of ILP-HSMM because increasing the states contributes to treatment of the transition probability from a state to another state.
 Therefore, IS-HSMM is effective for treating the order of the sequence precisely {because it can model the transition probability between two states as the original HMM and it can represent ``interval" as one of the states.}

-However, \Mod{regarding} the input data shown in \Figref{fig:dataMusicalScaleStairs} in detail, No. 4 input data are similar to No. 7; the No. 2 input data are similar to No. 10.
-It is difficult to distinguish the small time difference between two sequences with both IS-HSMM and \Mod{ILP-HSMM} even if the number of states increases. \Mod{It might cause the decline of recognition performance.}
+However, regarding the input data shown in \Figref{fig:dataMusicalScaleStairs} in detail, No. 4 input data are similar to No. 7; the No. 2 input data are similar to No. 10.
+It is difficult to distinguish the small time difference between two sequences with both IS-HSMM and ILP-HSMM even if the number of states increases. {This difficulty} might cause {a} decline of recognition performance.

-Moreover, \Mod{ILP-HSMM} treats the state interval using the new additional parameter between two stationary states.
-If \Mod{state} interval is mostly similar between static two states, \Mod{ILP-HSMM} can model the length of interval precisely, but it is difficult to model a sequence including various length of duration and interval.
-Therefore, to treat the sequential data of various kinds with \Mod{duration and interval}, IS-HSMM would lead to higher performance than \Mod{ILP-HSMM}. \Mod{T}he following section \Mod{shows the evaluation results of} modeling performance and analysis between \Mod{ILP-HSMM} and IS-HSMM.
+Moreover, ILP-HSMM treats the state interval using the new additional parameter between two stationary states.
+If {the} state interval is mostly similar between static two states, {then} ILP-HSMM can model the length of {the} interval precisely, but it is difficult to model a sequence including various length{s} of duration{s} and interval{s}.
+Therefore, to treat sequential data of various kinds with duration{s} and interval{s}, IS-HSMM would {engender} higher performance than ILP-HSMM.
+The following section {presents} evaluation results of modeling performance and analysis between ILP-HSMM and IS-HSMM.